 FLOYD: That I'll try to telephone again tomorrow.
 Now, will you tell her that?

 The spin of the earth out the window is now counter-clockwise.
-It had been clockwise out the window when Heywood met Miller.
+It had been clockwise out the window when Heywood met Miller in shot 126.
 As the earth is revolving counter-clockwie, the side of the space station facing it is once again revolving clockwise, as it was doing when we first saw the space station in shots 110 and 118.
 Kubrick only shows this now in the telephone booth with the conversation between the father and child, as when Miller and Heywood were walking down the hall we weren't afforded an exterior view of the earth.

 FLOYD: Okay, sweetheart.
 Now, have a nice birthday tomorrow.